Why is Booking.com asking me to complete Know Your Partner (KYP) form?

 To re-submit the form, please contact your local support team.

-Here’s an explanation of what each form’s terms refers to:
+Here’s an explanation of the terms found in the form:

 An entity that is formed and administered as per corporate law, which engages in business activities, charitable work, or other permitted activities.
-Business entities are usually formed to sell a product or a service, e.g. corporations, partnerships, trusts, NGOs and sole proprietorships.
+Business entities are usually formed to sell a product or a service, e.g. corporations, partnerships, trusts and NGOs.

-A ‘natural person’ (in legal meaning, i.e. one who has their own legal personality) who is an individual human being.
+A ‘natural person’ (in legal meaning, i.e. one who has their own legal personality) who is an individual human being and is not formed and administered as per corporate law.

 ‘Legal name of property’